sw4796/makerton_esp32_aiagent/ARTICLE.md

 ## Main Program Flow (`main.cpp`)

-The core of the system integrates all modules to deliver a cohesive voice assistant experience.
+At the heart of the system lies an integration of all modules, orchestrating a fluid voice assistant experience.

 1. **Initialization**
    - **WiFi Setup:** Establishes a network connection to enable communication with the server.